pubsub-a/interfaces/README.md

 README
 =======

-PubSub/A is an interface proposal for libraries implementing the [Publish/Subscribe][pubsub-pattern] pattern (also often referred to as Observer pattern).
+PubSub/A is an interface for libraries implementing the [Publish/Subscribe][pubsub-pattern] pattern (also often referred to as Observer pattern).
 The aim of PubSub/A is to provide a unified, asynchronous common API for pubsub (similiar to the Promise/A proposal that defines a unified API for promises).

 PubSub/A uses the so-called *topic-based Publish/Subscribe* with the additional concept of *channels* for grouping together topics.
-But besides string topics, it is also possible to use custom object instance (or DOM nodes) as message hubs.

 A [reference implementation written in TypeScript (but usable from plain JavaScript) is available here][reference-implementation].